Saucony Freedom ISO 2 Reviewed for Quality Review Facts

-sessions.
-Unlike its predecessor, however, additional grooves are cut into the tread pattern of this model’s outsole in order to provide more flexibility.
+Unlike its predecessor, however, additional grooves are cut into the tread pattern of this model’s outsole to provide more flexibility.
 Reviewers who said that the previous model felt too heavy or stiff took notice of this change in design and were incredibly pleased.

 Just like the Freedom ISO, Saucony’s trademarked Everun material still makes up the midsole of this line’s second model.
 Reviewers are also pleased to know that, because its platform height has been raised 3mm, even more of this material has been added.
-Comprised of thousands of TPU beads that have been fused together, Everun is similar to Adidas’ Boost material in that it is much more cushiony and responsive than standard EVA foam.
-This results in softer landings and a greater spring with each step.
+Comprised of thousands of TPU beads that have been fused, Everun is similar to Adidas’ Boost material in that it is much more cushiony and responsive than standard EVA foam.
+It results in softer landings and a more significant spring with each step.

 The Freedom ISO 2 has successfully maintained the same level of breathability found in the original Freedom ISO.
 In this version, however, Saucony’s brand new ISOKNIT takes the place of the previous model’s stretch mesh upper.
 Its open vents featured on the front and sides of the shoe allow for greater targeting of hotspots and work more efficiently to wick sweat away and keep the foot cooler throughout long hours or heavy activity.
 It’s this quality that makes it an ideal running shoe during warmer weather.